-There are no frequency of use, or concentration of use, data reported for 2,3-Butanediol and 1,5-Pentanediol.
-50,51

-Alkane diols were reported to be used in cosmetic sprays, including perfumes, hair sprays, and deodorants, and could potentially be incidentally inhaled.
-For example, Propanediol was reportedly used in aerosol and pump hair sprays at concentrations up to 0.12% and 1.5%, respectively, and it was used in face and neck sprays at concentrations up to 3%.
+There are no frequency or concentration of use data reported for 2,3-Butanediol or 1,5-Pentanediol.
+50,51 concentrations up to 0.12% and 1.5%, respectively, and it was used in face and neck sprays at concentrations up to 3%.
 Isopentyldiol was reportedly used in perfumes and aerosol deodorants at concentrations up to 5% and up to 1%, respectively.
-In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters >10 μ m, with propellant sprays yielding a greater fraction of droplets/particles below 10 μ m compared with pump sprays.
-Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.^{52,54} There is some evidence indicating that deodorant spray products can release substantially larger fractions of particulates having aerodynamic equivalent diameters in the range considered to be respirable.54 However, the information is not sufficient to determine whether significantly greater lung exposures result from the use of deodorant sprays, compared to other cosmetic sprays.
-Isopentyldiol was reportedly used in face powders at concentrations up to 0.33% 51 and could possibly be inhaled.
-Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.
-56-58
+In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters >10 μm, with propellant sprays yielding a greater fraction of droplets/particles below 10 μm compared with pump sprays.52-55 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
+There is some evidence indicating that deodorant spray products can release substantially larger fractions of particulates having aerodynamic equivalent diameters in the range considered to be respirable.
+However, the information is not sufficient to determine whether significantly greater lung exposures result from the use of deodorant sprays, compared to other cosmetic sprays.
+Isopentyldiol was reportedly used in face powders at concentrations up to 0.33%, and could possibly be inhaled.
+Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.56-58